cdktf/cdktf-provider-datadog/docs/serviceLevelObjective.go.md

 The type of the service level objective.

 The mapping from these types to the types found in the Datadog Web UI can be found in the Datadog API [documentation page](https://docs.datadoghq.com/api/v1/service-level-objectives/#create-a-slo-object).
-Valid values are `metric`, `monitor`.
+Valid values are `metric`, `monitor`, `time_slice`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.34.0/docs/resources/service_level_objective#type ServiceLevelObjective#type}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.35.0/docs/resources/service_level_objective#type ServiceLevelObjective#type}

 ---